Anthropology Magazine

 Student Discussion Questions

-• Derek Freeman said, “The science of man must be biologically based.”
+• Freeman said, “The science of man must be biologically based.”
 To what extent do you agree or disagree?
-(Quote is taken from “The Life and Meaning of Margaret Mead.”)
+(Quote is from the SAPIENS article “The Life and Meaning of Margaret Mead.”)

-• Boasian principles tried to move past nineteenth-century evolutionary theory principles.
-Freeman criticized Mead for pushing her professor’s agenda by making her research fit into the mold of cultural determinism.
+• Boasian principles tried to move past 19th-century evolutionary theory.
+Freeman criticized Mead for pushing Franz Boas’ agenda by making her research fit into the mold of cultural determinism.
 Do you agree?
-Why or why not?

 • How has Freeman’s critique of Mead’s work evolved or remained steadfast from his early essays in the 1960s and 1970s to his 1983 book and then to his 1998 book?

-• What lessons can be gleaned from how Freeman presented his findings initially versus how he presented them later?
+• What lessons can be learned from how Freeman presented his findings early in his career to how he presented them later?

-• How did Freeman’s early work as an ethnographer impact the anthropology field?
+• How did Freeman’s early work as an ethnographer impact anthropology?

-• In his article, “Freeman and the Abuse of Authority,” Michael Heppell states, “Controversy is important because it can result in inaccuracy being purged and issues being nuanced so that their presentation is more accurate” (p.
-452).
-How does this statement apply to the Mead and Freeman controversy?
-(Consider the importance of criticism and counterarguments.)
+• In his 2018 article, “Freeman and the Abuse of Authority,” Michael Heppell states: “Controversy is important because it can result in inaccuracy being purged and issues being nuanced so that their presentation is more accurate” (452).
+How does this statement apply to the Mead–Freeman controversy?
+Consider the importance of criticism and counterarguments.

 Activities